 configuration file and the stack is rebooted.

 Step 7.
 Log in to the web-based utility of your switch.

 Note: You will be required to configure new password for better protection of your network.

 Step 8.
 Enter the user password of the switch in the Old Password field.

 Step 9.
 Enter the new password in the New Password and Confirm Password fields.

 Step 10.
-(Optional) Check the Disable Password Complexity Enforcement check box to bypass the password strength requirements.
+(Optional) Check the Disable Password Complexity Enforcement check box to bypass the

 Note: To learn how to configure the Password Strength security feature of the switch, click here for instructions.